Engage and manage resolvers

 The Resolvers section of the Incident Console lets you see at a glance which subject matter experts and service owners are engaged in the incident resolution process.

-You can use this section to add additional resolvers as the incident progresses, renotify users or teams that haven't responded, and stop notifying people to engage if you've determined that you have all the resources you currently need to work the incident, and dismiss resolvers when you no longer need them to actively engage in resolving the incident.
+You can use this section to add additional resolvers as the incident progresses, renotify users or teams that haven't responded, stop notifying people to engage if you have the resources you currently need to work the incident, and dismiss resolvers when you no longer need them to actively engage in resolving the incident.

 - In the Resolvers area of the console, click Add Resolvers.

 - From the drop-down menu, select one of the following options:

 - Notify to Engage: Send a notification to users, groups, dynamic teams, or service owners, requesting they engage in the incident.

 - Add as Engaged: Skip the notification process and display a user as engaged in the incident.